-Apple Inc. (AAPL) is giving some retail workers raises of as much as 25 percent following a review of store operations earlier in the year, according to people familiar with the matter.
+Apple Inc. (AAPL:US) is giving some retail workers raises of as much as 25 percent following a review of store operations earlier in the year, according to people familiar with the matter.

 Apple employees at stores across the U.S. have been notified about the coming pay increases, according to workers who asked not be named for fear of losing their jobs.
 The raises are based on performance reviews and should take effect next month, one person said.